2008–09 Honduran Liga Nacional: Scouting reports

+Manager Javier Padilla has stated that the main objective of the team is to retain their position in the league.
+C.D Victoria kept the core of the squad from previous tournaments and reinforced it with players including José Pineda, Juan Cárcamo, and Carlos Discua.
+The club also signed the Uruguayan players Richard Pérez and Mauricio Webber and promoted forwards Erick Ayala and Víctor Maldonado from the reserve squad.
+Victoria finished sixth in the previous tournament despite the financial investment from the club's owner.

 Recently promoted C.D.
 Real Juventud have prepared for one goal: to maintain the position in the league.
 Since their establishment on 30 May 30 1965, the team never had the opportunity to be able to ascend and play in the Liga Nacional but they now find the opportunity to assemble their own history.
 Their manager Emilio Umanzor have stated in addition to staying in the league, the team will try to classify as one of the best four in the league and not playing a relegation battle like the majority of the sporting people and press have insisted.
 Real Juventud arrives with great expectations for the Apertura tournament.
 Real Juventud will fall upon the success of their Liga de Ascenso campaign and aim for decent position.

 A team with the squad and budget of Deportes Savio obviously won't compete for the title.
-This does not stop them from causing harm to other clubs with greater aspirations.
 They will be playing their home matches on an unfamiliar field: Estadio Roberto Martínez Ávila in Siguatepeque, since their stadium is being remodeled.
 A key loss for the team is the Brazilian Edilson Pereira who signed with Platense.
-On the other hand, important arrivals include goalie Hugo Caballero, the midfielders Marco Mejía and Elmer Marín, and forward Édgar Núñez.
+On the other hand, arrivals include goalie Hugo Caballero, the midfielders Marco Mejía and Elmer Marín, and forward Édgar Núñez.
 Deportes Savio will seek to grab points early on to avoid suffering like the previous tournament and with that seek, maybe not the playoff rounds, but their permanency in the league.